When Should I Send My Wedding Invitations? | Wedding Invitation Guide

 Electronic RSVPs: Streamlining the Process

 In the digital age, many couples opt for electronic RSVPs.
 Websites and apps make it simple for guests to confirm their attendance with just a few clicks.
-If you choose this route, set the deadline slightly earlier to account for potential delays or technical issues.
 Communicate the RSVP process clearly in your invitations and ensure guests feel comfortable navigating the digital platform.

 Cultural Considerations: Unique Timelines